Blosc/python-blosc/ANNOUNCE.rst

 What is new?
 ============

-The license has been updated from MIT to BSD.
+C-Blosc has been updated to 1.11.3.
+Also, the license has been updated from MIT to BSD.

-Also, C-Blosc has been updated to 1.11.2.

 For more info, you can have a look at the release notes in: